Are you afraid your forklift battery will fail when you need it the most?

 Cost-wise flat plate batteries are cheaper.
 Such batteries can be used only where the use of forklift is occasional.

 Why are forklift batteries so heavy?
-(Counterbalance?)
+(Forklift Counterbalance?) forklift battery weight

 The heavy load in the rear of the forklift helps to balance and stabilize the forklift in operation with loads.
 Heavy loads are in the front and the heavy battery at the back, (usually below the driver’s seat) acts as a counterbalance.
 So the forklift will not topple over under the weight of the load in front on the fork.